Interstate 17: Route description

 I-17 is known as the Black Canyon Freeway from the northern end of the Phoenix Metropolitan Area to a point 2.2 mi south of The Stack interchange with I-10 northwest of Downtown Phoenix.
 (It is accompanied by frontage roads for most of this portion, and they carry the Black Canyon Highway name to distinguish from the freeway status.)
 At the Durango Curve southwest of downtown, between the 19th Avenue and Buckeye Road interchanges, it picks up the designation Maricopa Freeway all the way to the southern terminus at the second I-10 junction.
 It is one of the metropolitan area's primary freeways.
 It has two interchanges with I-10 in Phoenix.

-The northern portion of the B Line of the Valley Metro Rail system runs over a bridge of I-17 from Mountain View Road to Metro Parkway, serving one station at Metro Parkway.
+The northern portion of the B Line of the Valley Metro Rail & Streetcar system runs over a bridge of I-17 from Mountain View Road to Metro Parkway, serving one station at Metro Parkway.

 I-17 ends at I-40 and SR 89A (Milton Road) in Flagstaff.

 "The Stack", intersection of I-10 and I-17.
 Looking north up I-17, downtown Phoenix.